5 Free Alternatives to OperaVPN Now That It Shut Down

 There are plenty of other free VPNs you can use on your Android or iOS phone, and we list the best ones below.

-Why do we suggest ExpressVPN more than other providers?
+Why do we suggest NordVPN more than other providers?
 The answer lays in the following feature list that it distinctly provides:

 - Unlimited bandwidth and no throttling